psychemedia/storytelling-notes/gwion-bach.md

 Fair Elphin, dry thy cheeks !
 Being too sad will not avail,
 Although thou thinkest thou hast no gain
-Too much grief will bring thee no good ;
+Too much grief will bring thee no good;
 Nor doubt the miracles of the Almighty:
 Although I am but little, I am highly gifted.
 From seas, and from mountains.
 And from the depths of rivers,
 God brings wealth to the fortunate man.
 Elphin of lively qualities.
-Thy resolution is unmanly ;
+Thy resolution is unmanly;
-Thou must not be over sorrowful :
+Thou must not be over sorrowful:
 Better to trust in God than to forbode ill.
 Weak and small as I am.
 On the foaming beach of the ocean.
 In the day of trouble, I shall be
 Of more service to thee than 900 salmon.
 Elphin of notable qualities.
-Be not displeased at thy misfortune ;
+Be not displeased at thy misfortune;
 Although reclined thus weak in my bag.
 There lies a virtue in my tongue.
 While I continue thy protector
-Thou hast not much to fear ;
+Thou hast not much to fear;
 Remembering the names of the Trinity,
 None shall be able to harm thee."

 And this was the first poem that Taliesin ever sang, being to console Elphin in his grief for that the produce of the weir was lost, and, what was worst that all the world would consider that it was through his fault and ill-luck.
 And then Gwyddno Garanhir `[This should be Elphin son of Gwyddno, see page 326.]` asked him what he was, whether man or spirit.
 Whereupon he sang this tale, and said,

 "First, I have been formed a comely person,
-In the court of Caridwen I have done penance ;
+In the court of Caridwen I have done penance;
 Though little I was seen, placidly received,
 I was great on the floor of the place to where I was led;
 I have been a prized defence, the sweet muse the cause,